2009–10 FC Basel season: Group stage

 In a close game, the English club had narrowly won 3–2, sending Basel out of the competition with third place in the Group Table.
 This meant that Basel's aim for the European competition was not quite achieved, their hopes had been to advance to the knock-out stage.
 Group winners A.S.
 Roma were eliminated in the next round, being defeated twice 3–2 by Panathinaikos.
-Fulham advanced to the final in the HSH Nordbank Arenain Hamburg but were defeated 2–1 after extra time by Atlético Madrid.
+Fulham advanced to the final in the HSH Nordbank Arena in Hamburg but were defeated 2–1 after extra time by Atlético Madrid.

 Club

 FC Basel Holding AG

 The FC Basel Holding AG (Holding) owns 75% of the club FC Basel (FC Basel 1893 AG) and the other 25% is owned by the club members.
 Chairwoman of the Holding was Gisela Oeri.
 She owned 91.96% of the shares.
 The other 8,04% of the shares were owned by a group of investors, these being Manor AG, J. Safra Sarasin, Novasearch AG, MCH Group AG and Weitnauer Holding AG.
 As chairwoman of the holding Ms Oeri was also chairwoman of the club.